Dear reader of ADxS.org, please excuse the disruption.

 Grey’s BIS/BAS/FFFS system describes different stress response patterns in mammals and humans.
 The BAS type reacts to stress with attack, the FFFS type with flight or “playing dead” and the BIS system is responsible for balancing BAS and FFFS.

-This leads to the hypothesis that the characteristics of the different ADHD presentation forms (subtypes) are also based on different stress response patterns.
-ADHD-HI and ADHD-C sufferers show a tendency towards an extroverted stress response, while ADHD-I sufferers tend to react more introverted.
+This leads to the hypothesis that the expression of the different ADHD presentation forms (subtypes) is also based on different stress response patterns.
+People with ADHD-HI and ADHD-C show a tendency towards an extroverted stress response, while people with ADHD-I tend to react more introverted.

 Accordingly, there is a correlation between certain personality traits and the different stress response patterns and ADHD subtypes.
 The Type A personality is associated with the ADHD-HI and ADHD-C subtypes, while the Type C personality is associated with the ADHD-I subtype.